 This initiative of the Peruvian and French COP Presidencies brought countries, cities, businesses and civil society members together to accelerate cooperative climate action in support of the new agreement.

 The EU was the first major economy to submit its intended contribution to the new agreement in March 2015.
-It is already taking steps to implement its target to reduce emissions by at least 40% by 2030.

 - The agreement opened for signature for one year on 22 April 2016.